hrafnass/ANTv2Exe/README.md

 * About Antv2Exe: It is a reasearch program with the purpose to collect and analyze informations about human reaction time.
 The recorded data and the evaluation are saved in a csv file named after the test person.
 The program is split up in two phases: the Main Window and the Game Window.

 ### Phases
 * In the Main Window you set all necessary informatons about the proband.
+More details can you find [here](doc/Main.md).
 * In the Game Window you first get an exercise with extra informations, about your reaction.
 You can find more detailed informations at [Game.md](doc/Game.md)
 * Researched Data: The use of the program is free and the data is only stored local at the user.

 ## Used Technologies

-* MinGW : Version 4.3.4
+* MinGW : Version 7.3.0
 * Qt5 : Version 5.12.2
-* C++ : Version 11

 ## Installation & System Requirement
 ***